 - Versatile toothpicks - These toothpicks can be used for cleaning your teeth, for applying glue to and cleaning tight grooves on the body of electronic...

-Although rotten fruits are among the causes of gnats, they can serve as a pretty efficient trap.
+Although rotten fruits are among the causes of gnats and bugs, they can serve as a pretty efficient trap.
 Plus, you’ll get to use the fruits for something useful instead of throwing them out, which is a bonus.

 If you have an overripe fruit, cut it into pieces and put it in a large bowl.
 Then, cover the bowl and plastic wrap, keeping it in place using a rubber band.
 Afterward, use a toothpick to poke some holes in the wrap.

 Read more about Beneficial Insects in Your Home – Avoid Killing These

 Using bleach isn’t an ideal solution, but it’ll get rid of drain gnats in an instant.
 Plus, you’ll be using diluted bleach.
 So you’ll be in no danger.